Available for FREE for educators across Canada through funding from the Government of Canada's CanCode 3.0 Grant.

-Join us as we preview the Land Climate Action Kit curriculum and demonstrate how it will contextualize coding and physical computing with your classroom!
+Join us as we preview the Climate Action Kit curriculum and demonstrate how it will contextualize coding and physical computing with your classroom!
 In this webinar, participants will preview the online modules, the background behind it, and the extension packages available.

-Advanced Agriculture and Coding and Physical Computing
+Coding and Physical Computing

 The Land Climate Action Kit is developed around Global Goal #15: Life on Land and focuses on how climate change affects the world around us.

-With the kit's included curriculum, you'll explore topics including deforestation, advanced agriculture, and plants & pollinators.
-Then, using the kit’s robotic components, you’ll build and code a working prototype to combat one of the climate change issues you just learned about.
+The kit includes access to comprehensive curriculum and lesson plans exploring topics such as deforestation, advanced agriculture, and plants & pollinators.
+Then, using the kit’s robotics components, you’ll build and code a working prototype to combat one of the issues you just learned about.